Interviews | Reviews | Shout Outs

 Poetry Society of America

-The poem "Drive Thru" from my book, High Ground Coward, along with my own brief commentary.
+The poem "Drive Thru" from the book, High Ground Coward, along with brief commentary.

 "I am trying to talk about the opposite of shame.
 I am trying to talk about the people who pull us out of our shame.
 I want to thank them.
 "Drive Thru" is a small way of showing my gratitude."